Tailbone (Coccyx) Pain

 Clear Passage®️ therapists have successfully treated tailbone pain since 1989.
 Many of our tailbone pain patients spend years searching for relief before finding us.
 For most of them, the search for pain relief ends with significant or total resolution after treatment at one of our clinics.

 Pain in the coccyx sometimes originates from or is exacerbated by problems in other locations.
-Because of this, we often find it important to treat at the sacroiliac joint (junction of the sacrum and ilia), the hip or the low back.
+Because of this, we often find it important to treat the sacroiliac joint (junction of the sacrum and ilia), the hip, or the lower back.

 When working “with” the body and allowing change to happen at the body’s “own pace,” we created more permanent changes.
 We take the time required to achieve lasting results.